 Home improvement loans are unsecured personal loans offered by banks, credit unions and a number of online lenders.
 Because the loans are unsecured, you don’t need to use your house as collateral to qualify.
 Your interest rate and qualification are based largely on your credit score.
 Funding comes quickly; once you agree to the terms, many lenders deposit money straight into your account in as little as a day.

 Home repair loans and remodel loans typically have shorter repayment timelines, lower loan amounts and fewer fees than home equity loans or HELOCs.
-They’re typically best for small or midsize projects in your home, such as a bathroom makeover or window replacement.
+Most home improvement loans only go up to 12 years maximum.
+Home improvement loans also have much lower loan amounts, typically up to $100,000 at most, while home equity loans range up to $750,000.
+Home improvement loans are typically best for small or midsize projects in your home, such as a bathroom makeover or window replacement.

 3. Home equity line of credit (HELOC)